WRLC Handbook

 In addition, the employee’s position must meet the following criteria:

-• Face-to-face contact with co-workers and customers is predictable and contact can be managed through telephone or email communication during periods when the employee is not on-site.
+- Face-to-face contact with co-workers and customers is predictable and contact can be managed through telephone, video, or email communication during periods when the employee is not on-site.

-Positions which are not eligible for telework alternate work arrangements are those in which:
+Positions not eligible for certain alternate work arrangements are those in which:

 8. Employee Responsibility